tskit-dev/tutorials/_sources/phylogen.md

 #### Nodes

-Each {ref}`node<sec_terminology_nodes>` in a tree sequence is allocated an integer ID starting from 0 to `ts.num_nodes - 1` (IDs can be allocated in any order;
+Each {ref}`node<sec_terminology_nodes>` in a tree sequence is allocated an integer ID from 0 to `ts.num_nodes - 1` (IDs can be allocated in any order;
-often the tips are labelled starting from 0 but this is not necessarily so, and is not the case in the example above).
+often the tips are labelled starting from 0, but this is not guaranteed, and is not the case in the example above).

 For efficiency reasons, tree traversal routines, as well as many other {program}`tskit` methods, tend to return integer IDs.
-You can use this ID to get specific information about the node and its position in the tree, for example
+You can use these IDs to get specific information about the node and its position in the tree, for example

 ```{code-cell}